cseanburns/geo-titles/manuscript/title-manuscript.md

 Title informativeness can be helpful when searching literature for a topic.
 The informativeness of a title can be a function of the words it contains and its length or word count.
-Theoretically, the more unique words in a title, the more likely a searcher might locate the work in an online search.
 In the economics literature,
 longer titles receive more citations ("the informative effect") than shorter, succinct titles ("the succinct effect"),